 From February 2014 to June 2015, Amanda was on sabbatical as a Fellow at International Justice Mission in India, an NGO which collaborates with the government on the rescue of victims of forced labor and labor trafficking, and on prosecuting the perpetrators of those crimes.
 Her work included developing a legal strategy that incorporated the 2013 law criminalizing human trafficking; drafting motions on bail, trial, and appeals; and writing a comprehensive training manual, with supporting templates, for NGO attorneys on prosecuting such cases.

-Prior to joining Kaye Scholer, Ms. Butler interned for Justice Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit, and worked as a research assistant to Judge Richard Posner.
-Ms. Butler graduated from the University of Chicago Law School in 2009, and received her undergraduate degree in English from the University of Chicago in 2004.
-Ms. Butler served as a Peace Corps volunteer in Kazakhstan.
-She was also a Summer Associate at Kaye Scholer in 2008.
+Prior to joining Kaye Scholer in 2009, Amanda interned for Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit, worked as a research assistant to Judge Richard Posner, and served as a Peace Corps volunteer in Kazakhstan.
+Amanda graduated from the University of Chicago Law School in 2009, and received her undergraduate degree in English from the University of Chicago in 2004.

-Represented a publicly traded corporation accused of monopolization and attempted monopolization in motions practice before a federal district court.
+- Represented a publicly traded corporation accused of monopolization and attempted monopolization in successful motions practice before a federal district court.

-- Represented a state regulatory agency in proceedings before FERC alleging market manipulation by energy suppliers.
-This representation included deposing a key adverse witness regarding his role in developing strategies related to the company’s intent to defraud customers.
+- Represented a state regulatory agency in administrative trial proceedings before FERC alleging market manipulation by energy suppliers.